cloudflare/cloudflare-docs/content/magic-firewall/packet-captures/pcaps-bucket-setup.md

 ### Validate bucket ownership

-Refer to the [Validate a bucket](#validate-a-bucket) API instructions, for more details on the entire process to [validate your R2 bucket](/api/operations/magic-pcap-collection-validate-buckets-for-full-packet-captures).
+Refer to the [Validate a bucket](#validate-a-bucket) API instructions for more details on the entire process to [validate your R2 bucket](/api/operations/magic-pcap-collection-validate-buckets-for-full-packet-captures).
 When specifying the R2 destination for this validation, exclude the secret and access keys from the URL.